jtlonsako/hotswapai/README.md

 TODO
-[] - Add accurate summary messages to conversation entries in DB [] - Save datetime info
+[x] - Add accurate summary messages to conversation entries in DB [x] - Save datetime info
-[] - Update datetime on every new message into a convo [] - Partition chat history group by datetime
+[x] - Update datetime on every new message into a convo [] - Partition chat history group by datetime
 [] - have new convos immediately show up in 'chat history'